 A new ruling of the French Court of cassation ruled that the hospital in Reims, northeastern France, could, now, stop feeding and hydration that have kept Lambert alive since a motorcycle accident in 2008.
+A clear case of violation of coma patients’ rights.
 He has almost no consciousness but can breathe without a respirator and occasionally moves his eyes.
 (CBS News, June 28, 2019).
 Mother and father of Vicent Lambert denounced the court decision as “madness”, the pair said that their son is merely handicapped and have fought to have him moved to a specialist treatment unit.

 Oral food and drink belong in this category of basic human care